biocatiit/website/content/pages/sector/orientation_7.rst

 #.
 NO FOOD OR DRINK INSIDE THE WET-LAB!

 #.
 PROPER PPE - You must use the proper PPE(Personal Protective Equipment)
     when conducting your experiment.
-Gloves, facemasks, laser goggles, etc. can be found at BioCAT.
+Gloves, face masks, laser goggles, etc. can be found at BioCAT.

 #.
 Keep the Wet-Lab neat and clean - do not leave powders, residues, or